 "You hang out with Scor too much," she told me at some point halfway through June.
-She flicked her ponytail over her shoulder as we walked downstairs to Potions.
+She flicked her ponytail over her shoulder as we walked downstairs to the dungeons for Potions.

 I gave her an amused look.
 "What do you want me to do?
 He's finally free of his girlfriend and he needs a mate."